Projects

 Fluxo.art | 2009 - 2012

-Guia Vix is a Vitória’s (Brazil) city guide iPhone App.
+A digital mobile city guide can help explore urban environments.
+Guia Vix is an iPhone app for Vitória (Brazil).
 The idea was to bridge the gap between the old print version and the new tourist behaviour.
-The app has information about the city, types of transportation and a geolocation database of more than 200 venues (bars, restaurants, nightclubs) and point of interests (beaches, arts, museum).
-A detail page provides the main information for each venus, including phone numbers, full address, map location and web site url.
-The user can explorer the arounds using the feature “Nearby” that geo-locate the user and show the points of interest in 1 km distance.
+The app has information about the city, types of transportation, and a geolocation database of more than 200 venues (bars, restaurants, nightclubs) and points of interest (beaches, arts, museums).
+A detail page provides the main information for each venue, including phone numbers, addresses, map location, and website URL.
+The user can explore the surroundings using the “Nearby” feature, which geo-locates the user and shows points of interest within 1 km.

 This project was built with the help of Samia Pedraça, Marina Machado, and Daigo Matsuoka.
 The app was available for one year as an experimental project.
-However, my choice to pursue a Master degree abroad made difficult to maintain a very locally-driven project up and running.
+However, my choice to pursue a Master's degree abroad made it difficult to keep a very locally driven project up and running.
 We shut down the app at the end of 2012.

 Edmonton Historical Places